Alachua County School Based Meningitis B Vaccine Program

 - You or your child may have received the vaccine that cover types A,C,W, and Y at age 11 with a booster at age 16.
 Since 2014, we can finally protect against Meningitis B, which is responsible for nearly half of all meningococcal infections.
 Learn More

-- If you or your child is enrolled in an Alachua county high school and is age 16 or older, sign up for the school based vaccine program with this permission slip and follow the return instructions.
+- If you or your child is enrolled in an Alachua county high school and is a junior or senior, sign up for the school based vaccine program with this permission slip and follow the return instructions.